Dr. Yuksel Yurttas

 Don't overdo it: Listen to your body and don't push yourself too hard.
 If you feel pain or discomfort, take a break and rest.

-Use assistive devices as directed: If your surgeon has recommended the use of assistive devices, such as crutches or a cane, use them as directed to help reduce pressure on the affected limb.
+Use assistive devices as directed: If your surgeon has recommended the use of assistive devices, such as crutches or a walker, use them as directed to help reduce pressure on the lengthened leg.

-Apply heat or cold: Applying heat or cold to the affected limb can help to reduce pain and discomfort.
-Ask your surgeon which one is the best option for you.
+Apply heat or cold: Applying heat or cold to the lengthened leg can help to reduce pain and discomfort.
+Ask your medical team which one is the best option for you.

 Rest and elevate the limb: When sitting or lying down, rest and elevate the limb to help reduce swelling and pain.